 Yamiko are created using a person's ShadowYamiko reproduce by drawing out a person's Shadow and infusing it with their own essence, turning it into a similar but distinct creature.
 They skip the part where they try to convince the host to accept them back, instead immediately going berserk.
 This would mean that a Yamiko cannot be created from a Persona-user, as their Shadow has already transformed into something else, and isn't willing to be separated from it's other self.
 It also opens up the question of what would happen if a Yamiko was create from someone who latently carried the Wild Card.

-Sailor Nothing takes place the Madokaverse.
+Sailor Nothing takes place in the Madokaverse.